peiweichen/SurfingNavigationBar/README.md

 # SurfingNavigationBar
-Easy way to manage UINavigationBar , implemented in swift
+Easy way to dynamically change UINavigationBar , implemented in swift2.2
 # What is it
 This project is heavily inspired by [LTNavigationBar](https://github.com/ltebean/LTNavigationBar).
 SurfingNavigationBar provides you a chance to use pure Swift alternative in your next app.